Unified Capacity Limit of Non-coherent Wideband Fading Channels: Introduction and Related Work

+The results in \cite{journals/tit/MedardG02} have been extended to signals with output fourth-order constraint \cite{Hajek2002a} or small input peakiness constraint \cite{Hajek2002b}.
+Telatar and Tse \cite{journals/tit/TelatarT00} related channel uncertainty to the number of resolvable independent paths, and showed that in a rich scattering environment where {}{this number} increases with $B$, the rate can grow as long as the signal power in each path is not too low, but it starts decreasing when the number of paths is above a critical value.

+The capacity of a wideband fading channel {}{achieves} \textit{first order optimality} if, as $B$ goes to infinity, it has the same limit as a wideband additive white Gaussian noise (AWGN) channel. {}{This} has been studied in \cite{journals/tit/Verdu02,Medard2005,journals/tit/TelatarT00,Zheng2007noncoherent,Ray2007noncoherent} and {}{the linear in power capacity limit for MIMO is}

-However, peaky signals with high fourth moment are challenging to synthesize owing to hardware non-linearities, and they approach the capacity limit slowly as $B{\rightarrow}\infty$, thus requiring considerably more bandwidth to attain the same rate than a coherent channel.
-This has been demonstrated in \cite{journals/tit/Verdu02} via a second order Taylor series expansion, showing that the second derivative of capacity at $\textrm{SNR}{=}0$ is finite for AWGN and coherent fading channels (which have perfect CSIR) but $-\infty$ for non-coherent scenarios.
-This abrupt distinction, where either the channel is perfectly known or unknown, contrasts with the intuition that, as the \textit{coherence length} $L_c$, determined by coherence time and coherence bandwidth, of a fading channel grows, estimating the channel becomes increasingly rewarding and the capacity of the non-coherent channel converges to the capacity of the coherent channel for $L_c{\to}\infty$.
-This seeming conflict has been resolved in \cite{Zheng2007noncoherent,Ray2007noncoherent} by showing that in non-coherent Rayleigh fading channels the capacity $C(B)$ can be represented by the polynomial
+To quantify the ``exchange rate'' of bandwidth to capacity in the asymptotic regime where $B\to\infty$, the concept of \textit{wideband slope} was introduced in~\cite{journals/tit/Verdu02}.
+A larger wideband slope means that higher rate gain is obtained given the same amount of extra bandwidth.
+The wideband slope is {}{studied} in~\cite[Theorem 9]{journals/tit/Verdu02} based on the second order term of a Taylor series expansion of the spectral efficiency ($C/B$, in nats/s/Hz) with respect to the signal-to-noise ratio (SNR) at each receive antenna, $\textrm{SNR}{\triangleq}P/(BN_0)$.
+The wideband slope is inversely proportional to the second order derivative of the spectral efficiency at $\textrm{SNR}{=}0$, which is finite for AWGN and coherent fading channels (i.e., with perfect CSIR) but $-\infty$ for non-coherent scenarios (i.e., with no CSIR). {}{Thus the coherent fading channel is \textit{second order optimal} but the non-coherent channel is not.} This abrupt distinction contrasts with the intuition that, as the channel coherence time $T_c$ and/or frequency $B_c$ grow, channel estimation becomes increasingly rewarding and the capacity of the non-coherent channel converges to the capacity of the coherent channel.
+This contradiction was resolved in \cite{Zheng2007noncoherent,Ray2007noncoherent} by showing that in non-coherent Rayleigh fading channels the spectral efficiency $C(B)/B$ is better represented by a generalized Taylor polynomial of order $1{+}\alpha<2$,

-where $N_{\mathrm{t}}$ is the number of transmit antennas and the exponent $\alpha{\in}(0,1)$ grows with increasing $L_c$.
-The first term is the power limit as in $C^{\infty}$ and the second term $\textrm{SNR}^{1+\alpha}$ vanishes with $B{\rightarrow}\infty$ (dominating the second derivative).
-The third term captures the fast-vanishing approximation error at large $B$.
-Since $\textrm{SNR}^{1+\alpha}$ is sub-quadratic, the exact same spectral efficiency as coherent schemes can not be achieved because choosing $\alpha{=}1$ would imply an infinite second derivative.